coinbase/magic-spend/README.md

-# Magic Spend
+# MagicSpend

-Magic Spend is a contract that allows onchain accounts to present valid Withdraw Requests and receive funds.
+MagicSpend is a contract that allows onchain accounts to present valid Withdraw Requests and receive funds.
 A Withdraw Request is defined as

 ```solidity
 struct WithdrawRequest {